← Paws & Reflect

 You’ve heard it and I’ve probably said it out loud at some point too, “Job hunting is a full-time job”.
 In my opinion, tenacity & will power can only get you so far in a tough job market, burnout will eventually win from the constant application rejections and ghostings.

-To help prevent burnout, I personally capped my job applications to only 2 hours total during the week day.
+To help prevent burnout, I would personally capped my job applications to only 2 hours total during the week day.
 One hour in the morning and one hour in the afternoon.

 I didn’t find it useful to apply for jobs all day, there are only so many relevant applications I could apply for anyway.
 Applying for anything completely outside the scope of my skill set was just a waste of time.